solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ![null](/images/rename-again.png)

 3. Your account is now ready for receiving payments!
-Click "Receive" to find the payout address/public key of your account.
+Select "Receive" to find the payout address/public key of your account.

 ### Import Account

-1. Click “Add new”.
+1. Select “Add new”.
 2. Name your account by typing in the field near the “pen icon”.
 Create a password and repeat it in the blanks (optional, but highly recommended!).
 Click the toggle switch button near “Import Existing” and type in your secret key in the blank below.
-Click "Import Account" to confirm it.
+Select "Import Account" to confirm it.

 ![null](/images/rename-again.png)